 Sift the remaining dry ingredients together in a separate bowl.

-Whisk together the milk, vanilla and sour cream in a small bowl.
+Whisk together the milk, vanilla, eggs and sour cream in a small bowl.

 Add the dry mixture to the creamed butter in three batches alternating with the milk/sour cream mixture while the mixer is running on low.
 Mix just until combined.